 In the same way, the story was entrusted to the Jewish people – as Paul explains throughout his book, it was the Jewish people who received the “Oracles of God” – the Scriptures.
 It was their very history as a people, and it was through the Jewish people that the Messiah came to redeem the whole world.

 The book of Romans in effect reminds the Gentiles, “You’ve not taken over, so don’t be arrogant towards your Jewish brothers and sisters!”
 The Messiah is Jewish, according to the flesh (1:3), the “oracles of God” were given to the people of Israel (3:2) along with promises, temple, glory, the patriarchs, the adoption, and all our redemptive blessings are Jewish (3:1-2; 9:1-5, 11:28-29).
 Romans 11:24 tells us that the very root is Jewish, which is why the gospel is especially (proton) for Jews, who are the natural branches that need to be grafted back in (11:24).
-Gentiles are unnatural branches which can now be grafted even though that are not naturally from that Jewish tree.
+Gentiles are unnatural branches which can now be grafted even though they are not naturally from that Jewish tree.

-Romans 1 teaches that mankind has seen the general revelation of God through nature and our consciences, and so all are without excuse (Rom 1:18-20).
+Romans 1 teaches that mankind has seen the general revelation of God through nature and our consciences, and so all are without excuse (Romans 1:18-20).
 But the rest of the book explains how special revelation was given to the people of Israel in particular, making them all the more accountable.
 So the Jewish people will be particularly judged (proton).
 In the same way, we understand that Paul is saying that the gospel is particularly and especially (proton) for the Jewish people, because the groundwork has already been done – the tracks are already laid… but the gospel is now ALSO and EQUALLY for the Gentiles.
 The way has been opened up for all.

 So what does this mean for us today?

-These Biblical principles should have an effect on the way that we go about fulfilling the Great Commission.
+These biblical principles should have an effect on the way that we go about fulfilling the Great Commission.

 The church must strive to remember that historically, contextually and covenantally, the gospel is, was and will always be particularly and especially for Jewish people because it’s such a Jewish thing!

 “Replacement theology” that considers the church to have taken the place of Israel is sinful, not only because of its arrogance toward the Jewish people which the Bible warns us against, but also in terms of its failure to appropriate Romans 1:16 in its understanding of the Great Commission.
 The gospel is for the Jewish people today as much as it ever was.
-Our challenge is to boldly and joyfully embrace the truth that the gospel is the power of God unto salvation to particularly to the Jew and equally to the Gentile.
+Our challenge is to boldly and joyfully embrace the truth that the gospel is the power of God unto salvation particularly to the Jew and equally to the Gentile.

 Romans 11 teaches that Gentiles can be included and grafted in equally, alongside Israel.
 Ephesians shows how the Gentile believer is welcomed into a new home, one they have never been to before, but they are now warmly invited in as family.
 The red carpet is laid out for the nations to join the commonwealth of Israel, and they can be adopted into a home that was not their own.
-Equally, when we share the gospel with Jewish people, we are not asking them to leave faith of their Fathers – we are inviting them to come back home.
+Equally, when we share the gospel with Jewish people, we are not asking them to leave the faith of their Fathers – we are inviting them to come back home.

 According to the authoritative BDAG / ‘Bauer-Danker’ Lexicon, “Proton” can either mean first sequentially or in prominence.